-In 1977, George Ayotte retired and turned the reins over to Robert (Bob) Gaudette, a loyal member since 1948.
+In 1977, George Ayotte retired and turned the directorship over to Robert (Bob) Gaudette, a loyal member since 1948.
 With his experience as the former Director of the Mary Queen of Peace Church Choir in Salem, NH (35+ years), the group maintained the professionalism exhibited under the former director with his dedication and the technical leadership that he provided.
-Bob was also director of the Salem Choral Society, which he founded in 1972 and he still directs a choir at the Holy Family Parish Church in Lowell, MA.
-The chorus sang it last concert as a group on 12-7-08, when they sang at the Lawrence Elks Memorial Service, Lawrence, MA.
+Bob was also director of the Salem Choral Society, which he founded in 1972 and he also directed a choir at the Holy Family Parish Church in Lowell, MA for many, many years.
+The chorus sang its last concert as a group on 12-7-08, when they sang at the Lawrence Elks Memorial Service, Lawrence, MA.
 With that concert, Flo retired as the accompanist for the FAMC.
 After this concert, the choir held a few discussions of it members and they decided to disband.
-With he age of the choir, the death of active members, lack of operating funds, and also from the lack of success to find a replacement for their retired accompanist, they found it very difficult to continue.
+With the age of the choir, the death of active members, lack of operating funds, and also from the lack of success to find a replacement for their retired accompanist, they found it very difficult to continue.

-Although the FAMC is not together in it's original existence, some members still get to sing together with other choirs for various engagements.
-Although sad, the men of the chorus will come together in sacred song for one of their own or a family member when requested to sing at a Funeral Mass.
+After the F.A.M.C. disbanded, some members still got to sing together with other choirs for various engagements.
+Although sad, the men of the chorus did come together in sacred song for one of their own or a family member when requested to sing at a Funeral Mass.
 Again, to get together one more time for their motto "Service Through Song".
 What a better way to accomplish that in tribute to one of their own.
 The camaraderie, memories and friendships that were garnered by being a member of this special group will live on forever by its living members.
-Please enjoy this website as a celebration and dedication to all men and of course two special women who gave of their talents to create a truly unique and special singing group.
+Please enjoy this website as a celebration and dedication to all the men and of course two special women who gave of their talents to create a truly unique and special singing group.